DotLYHiyou/BlackoutDNS/README.md

 ## BLackoutDNS

 *Why need a proxy when you have a DNS?* - DotLYHiyou, Creator of this project.

-A DNS server that gets around school firewall restrictions.
+This is a simple DNS server that gets around school firewall restrictions.
 Support to get around tools such as GoGuardian, CKAuth, or whatever other schools use as restriction tools. idk I only have access to GoGuardian.
 Built 80% using AI.
 Probably gonna rework it when I completely learn Javascript to its core and advanced stuff.

 ## How to use?